nilp0inter/datalink-soundscheme-for-developers/README.md

-# Quieter Sound Scheme for Timex Datalink 150/150s
+# Quieter Downloads Sound Scheme for Timex Datalink 150/150s

 The constant beeping while developing Wristapps can become tiresome and is detrimental to the watch's battery life.
 This quieter sound scheme aims to alleviate these issues, making Wristapp development a more enjoyable experience.